mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 At lines 14-18 we can see the *custom_middleware* section contains the configuration for our plugin:

-- The *driver* configuration parameter is set to *otto* at line 15, since our plugin is a Javascript plugin.
+- The `driver` configuration parameter is set to `otto` at line 15, since our plugin is a Javascript plugin.
+For other valid values please refer to the [plugins driver page]({{< ref "plugins/supported-languages#plugin-driver-names" >}}).
-- A *pre* plugin hook configuration block is specified at line 16, containing the *name* and *path* for our plugin.
-The name matches the name of the middleware variable in the source file.
-The path contains the path to the source file, relative to the base installation folder, i.e `/opt/tyk-gateway`.
+- A plugin hook configuration block is specified at line 16, containing the `name` and `path` for our plugin.
+The plugin configuration block identifies the "hook" or phase in the API request lifecycle when Tyk Gateway will execute the plugin.
+In the example above the configuration block is for a `pre` request plugin that will be executed before any middleware.
+Valid values are the same as the [Tyk Classic API Definition]({{< ref "#tyk-classic" >}}) equivalent, i.e. `pre`, `auth_check`, `post`, `post-auth` and `response`.
+We can see that the following fields are set within the `pre` plugin hook configuration object:

+  - The `name` field represents the name of the function that implements the plugin in your source code.
+For Javascript plugins this must match the name of the middleware object that was created.
+In the example above we created the middleware object, `exampleJavaScriptMiddlewarePreHook`, by calling `var exampleJavaScriptMiddlewarePreHook = new TykJS.TykMiddleware.NewMiddleware({});`.
+  - The `path` field contains the path to the source file `middleware/example-javascript-middleware.js`, relative to the base installation folder, i.e `/opt/tyk-gateway`.

 Save the API Definition to file and create the APIDefinition resource: